 - Capture what you learn.

-Customer segments table – example for a flashlight
+Customer segments table – flashlight example

 |Who is customer?||What are they doing (or failing to do)?||When are they doing it?||Where are they doing it?||Why are they doing it?||How are they doing it?||What is the current solution?|